DCEtech/DCEtechWeb/content/My Final Degree Project.md

 <br>

-This funciton authenticates a user thwn they log in:
+This function authenticates a user when they log in:

 <br>